 Italian employers also prefer hiring Italian residents, or at least EU residents, as this means that they won’t need to bear the burden of completing work permit paperwork.
 In fact, expats dreaming of employment in the heartland of ancient civilisation should note that securing that first job in Italy is difficult.
-This is thanks to the country’s very tricky work permit and residence procedures that are required of non-EU residents seeking employment in Italy.
+This is in large part due to the country’s very tricky work permit and residence procedures.

 Job market in Rome

 Rome has the highest concentration of expats in Italy, so foreigners should expect additional competition when it comes to landing a position in Rome.
-Speaking only English is no longer enough for expats looking to get secure work in Rome and many companies will not consider hiring an expat until they are reasonably proficient in Italian.
+Speaking only English may no longer be enough for expats looking to get secure work in Rome, and many companies will not consider hiring an expat unless they are reasonably proficient in Italian.

 Non-skilled professions, such as waitressing, bartending and reception positions in hotels, resorts and hostels, are still available but are less common than they used to be in Rome.
 Expats applying for these types of positions will require basic Italian language skills if they want to put themselves ahead of the competition.
 Being proficient in an additional language, such as Japanese, French or German, can be a serious advantage when seeking employment in the tourism industry in Rome.